rolonicArk/simpleArk/README.md

 ## A Rolon

-There are 3 types of rolons: application rolons, journal entries and indexes.

 A rolon is a sorted map of values, ordered by time.
 Each rolon value is keyed by a type-1 UUID (timestamp), which is also the UUID of the transaction that created the value and the UUID of the journal entry used to record how the transaction was processed.

-Type-4 UUID's (random) is used for application rolons while type-5 UUID's (text) are used for index rolons.
+There are 3 types of rolons: application rolons, journal entries and indexes.
+Application rolons have a type-4 UUID (random), while journal entries have a type-1 UUID (timestamp) and indexes have a type-4 UUID (text).

+Think of a rolon as having an immutable structure where all past values are accessible via the UUID's of the transactions that created them.
+And these are the same UUID's used to identify the journal entries which record how a transaction was processed.

 ## A Rolon Value

-A rolon value is a record with the following:

-- ::journal-entry-uuid This is the same type 1 UUID which serves as the key to this rolon value.
-- ::contents A sorted map of the descriptors and classifiers of the rolon value.
-Classifier names begin with ! while descriptor names begin with `.
-The contents of the map is a vector holding the current value of the descriptor or classifier and the type 1 UUID of the journal entry which last changed.
-A nil is used to represent a descriptor or classifier which has been removed.
-- ::previous-value The previous rolon value, or nil.
+A rolon value preserves both the values of the rolon's properties at a given time, as well as the UUID of the transaction which assigned the value to that property.

+Rolon values may be persisted, but they may also be recreated given the transaction which created them and the previous state of the ark.
+Accessing an ark for a given time then may involve bring an earlier state forward by reprocessing selected transactions.

 ## A Journal Entry